 - Testamentary capacity, which alleges that the testator was incompetent at the time he or she made this will.

 In all of these circumstances, if you were the one alleging that the will is invalid, it falls to you to gather the evidence to prove this.
-You’ll need to consult with an experienced attorney who has years of background handling complex cases like this.
+You’ll need experienced representation who has years of background handling complex cases like this.